open-siege/siege-studio/siege-studio/README.md

 Classic Games, Modern Technology.

-3Space Studio exists to breathe new life into games made by Dynamix, which use the 3Space engine and its descendants, while also reverse engineering their formats for fun, modding and preservation.
+Siege Studio exists to breathe new life into games made by Dynamix, which use the 3Space engine and its descendants, while also reverse engineering their formats for fun, modding and preservation.

 For a list of current development tasks, check out this ClickUp board here: https://share.clickup.com/b/h/5-15151441-2/aeb3a2cc99994ef